hvbr1s/fordefi-vesting-review-test/README.md

 - `value`: The amount to vest, in normal "human-readable" units (e.g. 0.001 BNB)
 - `note`: A description of the vesting purpose
 - `cliff_days`: How many days to delay before the first vest
-- `vesting_time`: 24-hour format string for daily vesting time in CET (the script automatically accounts for UTC conversions)
+- `vesting_time`: 24-hour format string for daily vesting time in UTC
 - `destination`: The receiving address for the vest

 ### Secrets in Google Cloud Secret Manager